Last Updated: 01 December, 2025

 The motivation and support for a sports betting bill to be passed in Missouri have been sky-high for years, and that perseverance finally broke through in 2024 when Missouri bettors voted to pass Amendment 2.
 Bills regarding sports betting have made their presence known in legislative sessions since 2018, but it took until 2024 to finally get one over the finish line.

-On paper, the state is fully prepared to launch online and retail sports betting immediately.
-With 13 casinos spread across MO that have fully supported the legalization and the professional sports teams in the state that were also in support, Missouri could welcome plenty of big-name online operators looking to partner with one of those casinos or teams.
+The state was fully prepared to launch online and retail sports betting immediately, but it wasn't until December 1, 2025, that everything launched officially.
+With 13 casinos across MO that have fully supported legalization, and the state's professional sports teams also in support, Missouri welcomed eight big-name online operators on release day, including DraftKings, FanDuel, and BetMGM.

 Up until 2024, the volume of bills coming in or a lack of support wasn't the problem; the issue remained the literature inside the bills.